 That meant traveling more for work knowing she could make an extra $40 a day if she worked onsite.
-Meanwhile, Master’s husband took on a variety of side hustles, such as website design.
-They also held three yard sales one summer, listed unused items for sale on Craigslist, and sold random clothes on eBay.
-They were able to find side jobs that utilized their skills.
+Meanwhile, Masters’ husband took on a variety of side hustles, such as website design.
+They also held three yard sales one summer, listed unused items for sale on Craigslist, and sold clothing online via eBay.
+They were able to find side jobs that utilize their skills.

-“I got a hold of Dave Ramsey and asked him what to do,” says Masters.
+“I got a hold of Dave Ramsey and asked him what to do,” Masters said.
 “He suggested not to pay off the last loan, and keep the money in savings until the medical bills were paid.
 Then we could pay off the loan.”